- Ajaz Shaikh

 The Hammam is situated within the Royal Palace complex and features several really interesting water features - including a sauna and the provision of hot and cold water for bathing.
 Much of the quite complex water system can still be clearly seen.
 This royal

-hammam or hot bath is of Turkish style was used by the royal persons.
-Its ceiling is decorated by beautiful stars have been cut for light gives the appearance of a twinkling star, shining in the sky around full moon night and even in the day time.
+hammam or hot bath is of Turkish style and was used by the royal persons.
+Its ceiling is decorated by beautiful stars that have been cut for light giving the appearance of a twinkling star, shining in the sky around a full moon at night and even in the daytime.

 Champa Baodi